Should I Go Back to College?

 Don’t let the idea of returning to school be an intimidating one.
 Let us help you through the process.
 Here’s a couple of quick steps to get started:

 Going back to school should have a purpose for you.
 Keep that end goal in mind as you navigate the process.

 Investigate degree completion programs that cater to adults going back to school, as well as the course flexibility and available financial aid.

-Speaking with an Elmhurst College professional can help you to navigate your way through the admission and application process, taking into account your specific situation.
+Speaking with an Elmhurst University professional can help you to navigate your way through the admission and application process, taking into account your specific situation.

 Your life experience will help you here.
 Bring it to the classroom to enrich discussions.
 We’ll take a full look at your academic experience to see how it might apply toward completing a degree at Elmhurst.

 Yes, college is a big life change, and you may need to shift your priorities.
 You won’t be able to spend your weekends binge-watching Netflix or indulging in your baking habit.
 Instead, that time might be best spent studying and completing assignments.

 Yet for all the temporary changes, going back to school can lead to amazing, lasting results, including: